gregchu/Tidbits/basic_tensorflow_docker_commands.md

 Pull image, then run and mount drive.
-The following pulls the latest tensorflow CPU only image
+The following pulls the latest tensorflow CPU only image and mounts ~/ on the local machine to /root on the docker image

 `sudo docker run -it -v ~/:/root -p 8888:8888 gcr.io/tensorflow/tensorflow /bin/bash`